stripe-archive/jquery.mobilePhoneNumber/README.md

 $('input.phone-num').mobilePhoneNumber();
 ```

-Your can bind to an event when the user changes the country of the phone number:
+You can bind to an event when the user changes the country of the phone number:

 ``` javascript
 $('input.phone-num').bind('country.mobilePhoneNumber', function(e, country) {